LilianaEverett/Ruby_Project_Vet_Management/README.md

   This is my first project as a Codeclan student.

-  After 4 weeks learning RUBY and the programming basic concepts, POSTGRESQL, SINATRA, a little bit of HTML and CSS, we were avle to create an app in 6 days!
+  After 4 weeks learning RUBY and the programming basic concepts, POSTGRESQL, SINATRA, a little bit of HTML and CSS, we were asked to create an app in 6 days!

   VETMAN is a management application for business like Vet clinics.
+Follow this link to see the app (https://vetman.herokuapp.com/)

   Functionalities: